Non-Abelian Fibonacci quantum Hall states in 4-layer rhombohedral stacked graphene: Introduction

-In this paper, we propose to use 3,4,5-layer graphene with rhombohedral stacking under a magnetic field of $\sim 5 - 10$ Tesla to realize new $SU(2)_2$, $SU(3)_2$, $SU(2)_3$ non-Abelian states of the form in \eqn{nabLL}.
-We note that 3,4,5-layer graphene with rhombohedral stacking has being made recently \cite{YJ220212330,HJ230503151,LC230611042}.
+In this paper, we propose using 3,4,5-layer graphene with rhombohedral stacking under a magnetic field to realize new non-Abelian FQH states of the form given in Eq.~\eqref{nabLL}, corresponding to $SU(2)_2$, $SU(3)_2$, and $SU(2)_3$ topological orders.
+These states are expected to be the primary stable FQH phases in such systems.
+Notably, rhombohedrally stacked multilayer graphene ($3$, $4$, and $5$ layers) is currently under active experimental investigation \cite{YJ220212330,HJ230503151,LC230611042}.

-We remark that the of $SU(2)_2$ non-Abelian state in 3-layer graphene with rhombohedral stacking was discussed in detail in \Rf{WJ160302153}.
-In this paper, we try to identify the experimental conditions that may promote or inhibit the non-Abelian states.
+We remark that the $SU(2)_2$ Ising non-Abelian state in trilayer graphene with rhombohedral stacking was previously studied theoretically in \Rf{WJ160302153}, using a minimal model for the graphene band structure.
+The minimal model has exact Landau level degeneracy.
+In contrast, the present work considers the realistic band structure of graphene where the Landau level degeneracy is not guaranteed.
+We aim to identify the experimental conditions that could favor or suppress the emergence of $SU(3)_2$ and $SU(2)_3$ non-Abelian states featuring Fibonacci anyons.
+Specifically, we examine the circumstances under which real graphene can effectively simulate degenerate Landau levels of a single species.

-\textbf{Multi-layer graphene}: We note that the electrons in $\Psi_{\nu=\frac12}=\chi_1(\chi_2)^2$ live within the first three Landau levels by power-counting of $\bar{z}$ factors.
-If the first three Landau levels are degenerate, then $\Psi_{\nu=\frac12}=\chi_1(\chi_2)^2$ can be a very stable gapped state in the presence the Coulomb interaction.
-Such a gapped state realizes $SU(2)_2$-non-Abelian state with Ising non-Abelian statistics.
-Similarly, $\Psi_{\nu=\frac23}=(\chi_2)^3$ live within the first four Landau levels.
-If the first four Landau levels are degenerate, then $\Psi_{\nu=\frac23}=(\chi_2)^3$ can realize $SU(3)_2$-non-Abelian state with Fibonacci non-Abelian statistics.
-Also, $\Psi_{\nu=\frac35}=\chi_1(\chi_3)^2$ live within the first five Landau levels, which is an $SU(2)_3$-non-Abelian state with Fibonacci non-Abelian statistics.
+We emphasize that degeneracies involving Landau levels from different spin-valley quantum numbers are not suitable for realizing the $SU(m)_n$ non-Abelian states described by Eq.~\eqref{nabLL}.
+We need degenerate Landau levels from a single species of electrons.